 Finale version 27.2 runs natively on Apple silicon Macs for the first time.
 All default documents and document styles in v27.2 are now SMuFL-based, and, in a welcome surprise, there is a fully revamped SMuFL-compliant jazz default file and document style.

 MakeMusic has released Dolet 8 for Sibelius, its latest version of the free plug-in that writes MusicXML files that can then be read and used in more than 200 applications that support the interchange format.

 Music engraving dates back well before the computer age, but it’s easy to forget that the computer-aided portion of the history spans back a good long time.
 We summarize that history and explore a few key moments leading up to the present.

 All the 2021 Black Friday and Cyber Monday offers in music notation software and related tech products that we know about, all in one place!

 The Finale v27.1 update brings deeper SMuFL integration into Finale.
 It is now possible to convert legacy non-SMuFL-based documents to SMuFL-compliant documents, and to import font metadata directly into Finale’s document settings.
 Plug-ins and libraries are also updated to use SMuFL.

-A summary of desktop notation software compatibility with macOS High Sierra (10.13) at this time: How Sibelius, Finale, Dorico, MuseScore, and Notion are faring on Apple’s latest operating system.
+A summary of desktop notation software compatibility with macOS Monterey (macOS 12) and M1-powered Macs: How Sibelius, Finale, Dorico, MuseScore, and Notion are faring on Apple’s latest operating system and hardware.